 Information paranoia is the fear of not knowing everything that is relevant or could be relevant at some point in time.
 It’s a situation where a person is obsessed with gaining information for information’s sake.

-Data management professionals must establish proper terms that are comprehensively and denotatively defined, and must use them properly.
-The development and proper use of basic terms is one step toward resolving the lexical challenge in data resource management and creating a formal data management profession.
+Data Management professionals must establish proper terms that are comprehensively and denotatively defined and must use them properly.
+The development and proper use of basic terms such as the ones in the data-information-knowledge cycle is one step toward resolving the lexical challenge in data resource management and creating a formal Data Management profession.